sirnewton01/anon-ssh/README.md

 will be some record, storage location allocated for that public key so that this information can be used when the user interacts with it in the future.

-If there are special files, directories, or other resources available for a TOFU user for discoverability purposes these are made available in a special path ~, which both matches existing Unix conventions and is typical for regular SSH accounts too.
-Note that in URL's the path should be interpreted as /~ as the URL specification requires a / as a delimiter between the host (and port) and the path.

-Access to other TOFU users' data is left out of scope for the purposes of this framework.
-The recommendation is that such sharing should probably require non-anonymous access so that more details about the user can be known, such as some kind of unique, but memorable user name.

-It is expected that for most server implementations that are file system based the TOFU user's private information will be stored in a directory with a name matching the fingerprint of the public key.
-After authentication paths prefixed with a ~ will bind to that location.

 ### Virtual hosting

 As mentioned earlier, virtual hosting adds a tremendous amount of flexibility